Planning for peak, Black Friday and every eventuality

 Q4 2020 is set to be a time of opportunity for online retailers.
 A seasonal peak of all peaks.
 So the question is, are you prepared for these extremes?
-You can realize further cost savings by outsourcing your Black Friday, Christmas (and everything in between and after) order fulfillment.
+You can realise further cost savings by outsourcing your Black Friday, Christmas (and everything in between and after) order fulfilment.
 Why?
 Because you won’t be investing in space, staff or software that will then sit idle for the rest of the year.

 4. In-store shopping’s a farce

 Despite the reopening of doors, UK retail footfall is down 39% year-on-year.
 40% of those who have visited UK stores apparently don’t find the experience as enjoyable as it once was, queuing and following a one-way system is an inconvenience – so too is not being able to try on clothing.
 Further insights from the ChannelAdvisor study discovered that over a third claimed they had to wait longer to check out at the end of their in-store experiences.
 (Did we mention convenience is the customer’s friend?)

-Staying in has cemented itself as the new going out for many, and this combined with those in-store inconveniences means there’s opportunity for online retailers to capitalize on.
-Make sure you’re in a confident position to fulfill that demand though.
+Staying in has cemented itself as the new going out for many, and this combined with those in-store inconveniences means there’s opportunity for online retailers to capitalise on.
+Make sure you’re in a confident position to fulfil that demand though.

 5. Delight must be delivered

 Like many brands right now, you may be cutting back on marketing spend, so it’s important your service delivery and customer experience is surpassing expectation.
 Customers will do the talking if their experience is a positive one (or a negative one for that matter).

 Secondly, with online shopping (particularly fashion), returns are likely.
 There’s no physical trying on aspect and consumers have more time with the item to assess whether they actually need it.
 Processing those returns in-house can be costly, not just in monetary terms, but time too.
-A third-party logistics partner manages the whole returns service for you; inspecting damaged items, initiating refunds, sending out replacements – all of it.
+A third-party logistics partner will manage the whole returns service for you; inspecting damaged items, initiating refunds, sending out replacements – all of it.

 Always plan ahead.
 It wasn’t raining when Noah built the ark.- Richard Cushing